Rob Kardashian’s Weight Loss Reportedly Achieved By Diet & Exercise, Despite Surgery Rumors

 Kardashian claims he’s working with a nutritionist and with the help of his mother, Kris Jenner, has stocked his home with healthful foods.
 People reported that an insider told them that Kardashian is addicted to junk food but confirmed he’s working with a nutritionist.

-Robert Arthur Kardashian is the only male child in the reality TV, Kardashian dynasty.
+Robert Arthur Kardashian is the only male child in the reality TV Kardashian dynasty.
 He has three sisters, Kourtney, Kim and Kloé, and two half sisters, Kendall and Kylie Jenner.
 The Kardashian children are the offspring of the late attorney, Robert George Kardashian, who came to prominence as one of the defense lawyers in the famous O.J.
 Simpson trial.